dbmi-bgm/granite/README.md

     bgzip PATH/TO/FILE
     tabix -b 2 -s 1 -e 0 -c "#" PATH/TO/FILE.gz

-### BinaryGenomeIndex (.bgi)
+### BinaryIndexGenome (.big)
-BGI is a hdf5-based binary format that stores boolean values for each genomic position as bit arrays.
+BIG is a hdf5-based binary format that stores boolean values for each genomic position as bit arrays.
 Each position is represented in three complementary arrays that account for SNVs (Single-Nucleotide Variants), insertions and deletions respectively.
 1-based.

 hdf5 format structure: